-1.11.1 File drawer problem
+File drawer problem

-This error arises when unpublished studies are not included in the meta-analysis, as their existence is unknown to the investigators.
-For linkage studies of candidate regions, a publication bias exists as negative studies are less likely to be published, which will bias the results of the meta-analysis.
+This error arises when unpublished studies are not included in the meta-analysis, as there existence is unknown to the investigators.
+For linkage studies of candidate regions, a publication bias exists as negative studies are less likely to be published, and this will bias the results of the meta-analysis.
 For genome-wide studies this is not a major concern: these studies are large, expensive to perform, and publishable, regardless of the significance of LOD scores obtained.
 No single hypothesis is being tested, so publication bias is not relevant.

-1.11.2 Garbage in, garbage out
+Garbage in, garbage out

-Any meta-analysis is reliant on the quality of both the data and the results from the individual studies.
+Any meta-analysis is reliant on the quality of data and results from the individual studies.
 We assume that each study has a high quality of phenotype and genotype data, and that standard quality control checks have been performed (e.g. testing for non-paternity, genotyping errors).
 The most challenging problem in the GSMA is ensuring a consistent bin definition, particularly where studies have used marker maps that differ in order or distance.

-1.11.3 Apples and Oranges
+Apples and Oranges

-Pooling data from many different studies is statistically appealing, but it is only of value if a common effect is occurring across the studies.
+Pooling data from many different studies is statistically appealing, but it is only of value if a common effect is occurs across the studies.
 There are several sources of heterogeneity that can limit the value of a meta-analysis of genetic linkage studies.
 Potential sources of heterogeneity are population, family sampling units (extended pedigrees or affected sibling pairs), and clinical characteristics (diagnostic criteria, age of diagnosis, severity of disease).
-Heterogeneity for evidence of linkage can be tested using the methods of Zintzaras and Ioannidis (2005).
-A subset analysis can also be performed to analyse a more homogeneous set of studies.
+Heterogeneity for evidence of linkagecan be tested using the methods of Zintzaras and Ioannidis.22 A subset analysis can also be performed to analyse a more homogeneous set of studies.
 We have little understanding of how the distribution of genetic variants contributing to complex disease may be affected by these features, although the common disease, common variant (CDCV) hypothesis for complex diseases implies that a variant would be present across a wide range of study designs.
 Some GSMA studies have detected linkage to several genetic regions (schizophrenia, inflammatory bowel disease), suggesting that at least some common disease genes can be detected across diverse studies.

-1.12 Disease studies using the GSMA
+Disease studies using the GSMA